Acro-polis/constitution/Sick-Leave-Policy.md

 ## Compensation
 At this moment in our organization we do not have the resources to do the research and acquire the knowledge that is needed for a compensation system that will be more inclusive and will take account laws in specific countries.
 Therefore we have created this temporary Policy so that we can at least bridge that period and provide some clarity already.
 1. Dutch laws requires us to pay sick leave for *employees*.
-2. Active participants will not receive compensation for sick-leave.
+2. Contributors will not receive compensation for sick-leave.

 ### Worker owners - fulltime
 *Employed* full time worker owners have the right to receive their full salary when they are sick.
 For the first year 100% and for the second year 70% of their gross salary.
 This way we abide Dutch law.